sklementiev/mixins/README.md

 **The other interesting aspect is that mixins actually support dynamic objects as well!**

-In that case we don't really care about properties definitions, and our code became something like this
+In that case we don't really care about property definitions and our code became something as trivial as this

     public class ProductDynamic : DynamicMixin, ICloneable
     {